anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 4. Optionally drag and drop .auprojx file into the **.auprojx** field

-> Alternitevely you can click on the cloud icon to browse for files on your PC
+> Alternatively you can click on the cloud icon to browse for files on your PC

 5. Click on the **'Upload'** button.